-Schools must take the attendance register at the start of the first session of each school day and once during the second session.
+Schools must take the attendance register at the beginning of each morning session and once during each afternoon session.
+Usually, a substantial break such as a lunchbreak separates one session from the next.
+Lessons that take place after the lunchtime break will therefore be a different session from the ones before the break.
 On each occasion they must record whether every pupil is:

-- Present; - Attending an approved educational activity; - Absent; or - Unable to attend due to exceptional circumstances.
+- Present; - Attending an approved educational activity; - Absent: or - Unable to attend due to exceptional circumstances.